k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/06_custom_ws_create_graphit_ws.md

-4. Start with choosing, from the drop-down list, any of the below commands/functions (node types):
+4. Start by choosing, from the drop-down list, any of the below commands/functions (node types):

 ![](17_Graphit/images/light_commands_functions_node_types.png)